nachivpn/cat/README.md

 # cat

-### Library for writing Category theory proofs in Agda.
+## A library for writing Category theory proofs in Agda

 Categories are implemented as interfaces (records in Agda).